Sarah Sugden: Development

 After six years in the role, Spiro asked producer Kieran Roberts to write her out of Emmerdale.
 She explained that since the show had started going out five nights a week, the workload had increased and as she lived in London, she found it "an impossibility".
-She found the Sarah/Richie/Jack plot had come to a point where something big was going to happen, so she thought she had chosen the right time to leave.
+She also believed the Sarah/Richie/Jack plot had come to a point where something big was going to happen, so she thought she had chosen the right time to leave.
 She commented, "With a soap, you either stay forever, or take the plunge and try other things, which is what I wanted to do."

 Storylines

 Sarah arrives as a librarian at the local library of Beckindale and befriends Archie Brooks (Tony Pitts), Kathy Merrick (Malandra Burrows) and Rachel Hughes (Glenda McKay).
-She also becomes friendly with local farmer Jack Sugden when he returns a book to the library but when she asks him out, he rejects her advances because he is still grieving for his late wife, Pat (Helen Weir) who died a year and a half earlier and has to look after his two-year-old son Robert Sugden (Richard Smith).
+She also becomes friendly with local farmer Jack Sugden when he returns a book to the library but when she asks him out, he rejects her advances because he is still grieving for his late wife, Pat (Helen Weir) who died a year and a half earlier and had to look after his and Pat's two-year-old son Robert Sugden (Richard Smith).
 But in April 1989, they begin a relationship and Sarah treats Robert like her own.
 However, Jack and Pat's 24-year-old son Jackie Merrick (Ian Sharrock) dislikes Sarah and tries to get his brother away from her any time he can, not wanting their mother's memory to be forgotten.
 But eventually Sarah's best friend and Jackie's wife Kathy get the two to be friends.

 In September 1988, Jack leaves for Italy to see old flame Marian Wilks (Debbi Blythe) leaving Sarah unaware of where they stand.
 Jack returns in August after Jackie is killed in a gun accident and stays for his funeral before leaving again but makes a permanent return in November which a nosey Amos Brearly (Ronald Magill) makes sure Sarah is aware of.
 Jack declares his relationship with Marian is over and it is Sarah he wants.
 In 1990, Sarah agrees to move in with Jack in the farm but keeps the connecting door nailed shut to stop his mother Annie Sugden's (Sheila Mercier) habit of wandering in declaring she was used to living alone.
 Sarah refuses to help out on the farm at first but later agrees when the Sugdens find themselves shorthanded.
 The mobile library closes in June 1990 so Jack gets Sarah a job as barmaid in the woolpack working for Amos and Henry Wilks (Arthur Pentelow). who are impressed with her work ethic.